On braids and links up to link-homotopy: Links up to link-homotopy

 There is a procedure on braids called \emph{closure}, that turns a braid into a link in $S^3$.
 The question is to determine when two braids have link-homotopic closures.
-The answer appears in \cite{HabeggerLinHomotopy} using \emph{partial conjugations}.
-To define this notion we first recall from \cite[Theorem 1.7 $\&$ Corollary 1.11]{HabeggerLinHomotopy} that for any integer $n$ we have the decomposition: where the first term corresponds to the braid obtained by omitting a given component, and the second term is the class of this component as an element of the reduced fundamental group of the disk with $n-1$ punctures.
+Let us first recall from \cite[Theorem 1.7 $\&$ Corollary 1.11]{HabeggerLinHomotopy} that for any integer $n$ we have the decomposition: where the first term corresponds to the braid obtained by omitting a given component, and the second term is the class of this component as an element of the reduced fundamental group of the disk with $n-1$ punctures.

-In particular if we iterate this decomposition by omitting the last component recursively, we obtain the decomposition illustrated in Figure \ref{figdecompo} (see Convention \ref{convbox}) : Moreover the normal form in $\tilde P_n$ with respect to the order of Example \ref{exnormformclasp} corresponds to this decomposition, where each individual factor is in normal form with respect to the order of Example \ref{exnormalformcommu}.